luccastera/blackboard/README.markdown

 * Write documentation on README on how to install redis and redis-rb
 * Create sample capistrano + monit recipe and post them on github, then post link to them on this README
 * Create examples to show how to use it.
+* Turn _read_ and _take_ calls into blocking calls (and maybe offer a non-blocking option, but default should be blocking)

 Copyright (c) 2009      Luc Castera